RPGroup-PBoC/mscl_survival/doc/main/section_3_results.md

 probability.** (A) Layout of a home-made flow cell for subjecting cells to osmotic shock.
-(A) Cells are attached to a polyethylamine functionalized surface of a glass coverslip within the flow chamber by loading a dilute cell suspention through one of the inlets.
+(A) Cells are attached to a polyethylamine functionalized surface of a glass coverslip within the flow chamber by loading a dilute cell suspension through one of the inlets.
 (B) The typical experimental procedure.
 Cells are loaded into a flow chamber as shown in (A) and mounted to the glass coverslip surface.
 Cells are subject to a hypo-osmotic shock by flowing hypotonic medium into the flow cell.
-After shock, the cells are monitored for several hours and surviving cells are identified.](../figs/fig2.png)
+After shock, the cells are monitored for several hours and surviving cells are identified.](../../figs/fig3.png)

 All cells shown in Fig 2B were subjected to a 1 osmol/L hypo-osmotic